 Morpeth Art Gallery is one of the Hunters’ prime destinations.
-Located in the historical village of Morpeth in the Lower Hunter Valley – just two hours driving time from Sydney- the Morpeth Gallery has an excellent selection of fine traditional Australian landscape and wildlife art.
+Located in the historical village of Morpeth in the Lower Hunter Valley – just two hours driving time from Sydney.
+Morpeth Gallery has an excellent selection of fine traditional Australian landscape and wildlife art.

-With an incredible range of artwork by recognised and awarded painters, the art gallery specialises in investment art, assuring you that our pieces will not only enhance your home or office but will also appreciate in value over time.
+With an incredible range of artwork by recognised and internationally awarded artists, the art gallery specialises in investment art, assuring you that our pieces will not only enhance your home or office but will also appreciate in value over time.